 How Citizens Advice Barnsley store your information

-In addition to our Case Management system, we may store your information on our electronic private servers.
+In addition to our Case Management system, we may store your information on our cloud based system – Google Workspace.
 All confidential information storage adheres to Information Assurance and General Data Protection legislation.

 How Citizens Advice Barnsley share your information

 We will always request/record your consent before sharing your information with a third party.
 Third parties may include: your creditors if you have a debt enquiry or other organisations that we may be referring you to.
 Consent will be written if we have assisted you face to face or verbal if we have assisted you via telephone.